rtCamp/Frappe-Manager/docs/guides/index.md

     ---

-    Mailpit for email testing and Adminer for database inspection - enabled by default on dev benches.
+    Mailpit for email testing and Adminer for database inspection, enabled by default on dev benches.

 -   :lucide-cpu:{ .lg .middle } &nbsp; **[fmx: In-Container Services](fmx.md)**